 - Xiaolin Showdown - One of the big bads, Chase Young, turned to the Heylin (evil) side after Hannibal Roy Bean convinced him to drink the Lao-Mang Soup, which not only made him immortal and very powerful but drained him of his soul.

-- Some clinically depressed people don't feel sad so much as completely numb.
+- Some clinically depressed people don't feel sad so much as completely numb on the inside.

 - Also a sensation produced by child abuse.
 Hence the common description of such acts as "soul-destroying".

-- Psychopaths (that is, people who meet the clinical definition of the word) often produce this effect.
-Consider Ted Bundy.
-Or look Karla Homolka in the eyes.
+- Psychopaths (that is, people who meet the clinical definition of the word) would often produce this strange effect on other people.
+Consider the person called Ted Bundy.
+Or even look Karla Homolka in the eyes.